 Outside of coaching, Jason is the Chief Operating Officer of Athletes for Hope, a sports non-profit founded by Muhammad Ali, Andre Agassi, Jackie Joyner-Kersee and several other notable athletes.
 During his 11 years at Athletes for Hope, Jason has worked with hundreds of professional and Olympic athletes and countless charities in helping to bring them together to create charitable programs which positively impact communities around the world.

 In 2015, Jason was inducted into the Walt Whitman H.S.
-Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist, won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the Bender JCC of Greater Washington Sports Hall of Fame.
+Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist (and is currently a Brooks Running I.D.
+Coach), won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the Bender JCC of Greater Washington Sports Hall of Fame.

 Jason is a graduate of the Wharton School of the University of Pennsylvania and Johns Hopkins University’s School of Education (M.S. in Counseling).
 Jason is a member of the boards of the University of Pennsylvania’s Track & Cross Country programs, the Grassroot Project, and Hope for Henry.